Hisham Shreidi

-Hisham Shreidi lived in the Palestinian refugee camp of Ain al-Hilweh in Lebanon and was the founder of sunni extremist group Osbat al-Ansar.
+Hisham Shreidi (died 16 December 1991) lived in the Palestinian refugee camp of Ain al-Hilweh in Lebanon and was the founder of sunni extremist group Osbat al-Ansar.
 During the Lebanese Civil War in the 1980s Shreidi was a leader of the Islamic Association, a sunni fundamentalist group.
 However, in 1986 he was expelled due to his alleged ties with Iran.
 Shortly after being expelled from the Islamic Association Shreidi formed Osbat al-Ansar.
 In 1990 Shreidi and his group supported a failed uprising against the al-Fatah militia which dominated Ain al-Hilweh.
 On December 16, 1991, Shreidi was murdered by al-Fatah gunmen.
 His position in Osbat al-Ansar was succeeded by Abu Mohjen.
 His two sons Abdullah Shreidi and Mohammed Shreidi were also later assassinated apparently by al-Fatah.
 The elder brother Abdullah died from gunshot wounds in July 2003.
 Mohammed Shreidi died in February 2004 after attempting to lead Osbat al-Ansar in a turf war against al-Fatah in Ain al-Hilweh.